james-tindal/mingo-mongo-mock/readme.md

 Use this in tests when application code expects MongoDB-style collections, cursors, filters, updates, and aggregation pipelines, but you want the data to live in plain JavaScript objects in the same Node process.

 Query, projection, aggregation, and update semantics are delegated to mingo where possible.
-This is not a MongoDB server emulator.

 ## Install